idestis/feathr-cli/README.md

 ### Initialization

 The `init` block is the first step in using the `feathr-cli` tool.
-During the init process, you can configure the preferred storage, which can be a sqlite or file-based storage, and also make other tweaks to the tool's behavior, such as choosing between **Generate on Create** feature or fulfill SMTP configuration to allow you send messages from the tool.
+During the init process, you can set behaviour to **Generate on Create** / **Generate on Update** feature or fulfill SMTP configuration to allow you send messages from the tool.

 ### User Profile